Set Off and Carry Forward of Losses under Income Tax Act

 Solution

-Carry Forward and Set Off of Non-Speculative Business Loss
+Carry Forward and Set Off Business Loss

 Carry Forward and Set Off of House Property Loss

 The taxpayer can carry forward and set off losses from House Property for 8 assessment years.
-The taxpayer can carry forward their loss even if they have filed ITR after the due date of u/s 139(1).
-In the coming financial years, the taxpayer can set off the brought forward House Property Loss against income from House Property.
+Additionally, such carry forward of losses is also allowed if the ITR is filed after the due date of u/s 139(1).

 Carry Forward and Set Off of Capital Loss

-The taxpayer can carry forward loss under the head ‘Capital Gains’ that remains after set off for 8 assessment years.
-The taxpayer can only carry forward their loss if they have filed ITR before the due date of u/s 139(1).
 In the coming financial years, the taxpayer can set off the brought forward STCL (Short Term Capital Loss) against both STCG (Short Term Capital Gain) and LTCG (Long Term Capital Gains).
-Further, the taxpayer can set off the brought forward LTCL against LTCG only.
+However, the taxpayer can set off the brought forward LTCL against LTCG only.

 Carry Forward and Set Off of Crypto Loss

 Budget 2022 brought changes to the tax on cryptocurrency, NFT, and other virtual digital assets (VDA).
-As per the budget provisions, here is the treatment of loss on the sale of cryptocurrency, NFT, and other VDA.
+As per the budget provisions, the taxpayer cannot set off the loss from the transfer of one VDA against profit from the transfer of another VDA or any other income.

-The taxpayer cannot set off the loss from the transfer of one VDA against profit from the transfer of another VDA or any other income.
 Further, the taxpayer cannot carry forward such loss to future years.
 If there is a loss under any other head of income, the taxpayer cannot set it off against profit on the transfer of VDA.

 Treatment of Loss as per New Tax Regime

-With the introduction of Section 115BAC in Budget 2020, there were few changes in the treatment of losses as follows:
+With the introduction of Section 115BAC in Budget 2020, there were a few changes in the treatment of losses as follows:

 1. House Property Loss

-2. Set Off Business/Profession Loss
+2. Set Off Business and Profession Loss

 In the case of a business income, an individual/ HUF cannot set off the brought forward business loss or unabsorbed depreciation.
 Further, they cannot carry forward these B&P losses and unabsorbed depreciation if they relate to deductions/exemptions withdrawn under clause (i) of sub-section (2) of section 115BAC.